daliavi/linux-server-configuration/README.md

-# Linux Server and We App Configuration
+# Linux Server and Web App Configuration
 ## Project Scope
 Take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates,